FabricAttachedMemory/Emulation/README.md

 On the VM side, this creates a pseudo-PCI device with a memory base address register (BAR) of size 1024 megabytes (one gigabyte).
 It can be seen in detail via "lspci -vv".
 This is presented to the VM kernel as "live", unmapped physical address space.

-The VM "physical" address space is backed on the host by a POSIX shared memory object.
-This object is visible on the host in the file /dev/shm/fabric_em.
+The VM "physical" address space is backed on the host the file $FAME_FAM.
+This file must exist before invoking emulation_configure.bash, and its size must be a power of two.
 Anything done to the address space on the VM is reflected in the file on the host, and vice verse.

 Finally, all VMs (i.e, "nodes") are started with the same IVSHMEM stanza.
 Thus they all share that pseudo-physical memory space.
 That is the essence of fabric-attached memory emulation.